 3.1.2 Discussion

-– Some members supported the proposals set out in this contribution and the addendum, highlighting that there is an urgent need to consider how new trends such as AI will impact international telecommunication networks and services, stressing that such an analysis does not imply regulation of such technologies through the treaty.
+– Some members supported the proposals set out in this contribution and the addendum, highlighting that there is an urgent need to consider how new trends such as AI will impact international telecommunication networks and services.

 – Some members were of the opinion that many of the proposals set out in this contribution and addendum are beyond the scope and original purpose of the ITRs.
-They reiterated that while these are important issues for the international community to consider, they are not topics that can be addressed in the context of the ITRs.
+They reiterated that while these are important issues for the international community to consider, they are not topics that should be addressed in the context of the ITRs.

 – The contribution was noted.